privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

         <th scope="row"><span className="tl-what">did:web, bare<span className="tl-id">DID document on a domain, self-asserted name</span></span></th>
         <td><span className="tl-pill tl-low">Low</span></td>
         <td><span className="tl-pill tl-high">High</span></td>
-        <td className="tl-note">Nothing attests a legal entity, so the list is the only thing that can speak for this party — and Yivi's word is Yivi's word, whatever the identifier technology.</td>
+        <td className="tl-note">Nothing attests a legal entity, so the list is the only thing that can speak for this party, and Yivi's word is Yivi's word, whatever the identifier technology.</td>
       </tr>
       <tr>
-        <th scope="row"><span className="tl-what">did:jwk<span className="tl-id">key embedded in the identifier — no document exists</span></span></th>
+        <th scope="row"><span className="tl-what">did:jwk<span className="tl-id">key embedded in the identifier, no document exists</span></span></th>
         <td><span className="tl-pill tl-low">Low</span></td>
         <td><span className="tl-pill tl-high">High</span></td>
-        <td className="tl-note">No DID document means no certificate can ever be attached — the certificate channel is permanently silent, and the list is the whole story.</td>
+        <td className="tl-note">No DID document means no certificate can ever be attached.
+The certificate channel is permanently silent, and the list is the whole story.</td>
       </tr>
     </tbody>
   </table>